chompskiecodes/cursor/GRANULAR_ARCHITECTURE.md

 - All appointment/availability checks require practitioner, business (location), and treatment type.
 - All times are UTC internally; user-facing times are in the clinic's local timezone.
 - Caching, parallel processing, and session-based rejected slot tracking are implemented for performance and user experience.
+- **Real-time Cliniko fallback:** If the cache is missing or stale, the backend will fetch live data from Cliniko, update the cache, and use the fresh data for all practitioner/location/date checks and bookings.
+This ensures users always get the most accurate, up-to-date availability.

 ---